rsergio07/CKA-Tips-and-Resources/examples/pvc-expand.md

 # Configure a Pod to Use PersistentVolume Storage

 ### Objective
-Create a `PersistentVolume`, a `PersistentVolumeClaim`, and a `Pod` to demonstrate basic storage provisioning in Kubernetes.
+Create a `PersistentVolume` named `task-pv-volume`, a `PersistentVolumeClaim` named `task-pv-claim`, and a Pod named `task-pv-pod` that uses the PVC for storage.
+The storage will be mounted into the Pod at `/usr/share/nginx/html`.

+---

 ### Solution

-1. Create the PersistentVolume YAML file `pv-volume.yaml`:
+1. **Create the PersistentVolume (`pv-volume.yaml`)**
     ```yaml
     apiVersion: v1
     kind: PersistentVolume
     metadata:
-      name: pv-volume
+      name: task-pv-volume
+      labels:
+        type: local
     spec:
+      storageClassName: manual
       capacity:
         storage: 10Gi
       accessModes:
         - ReadWriteOnce
-      persistentVolumeReclaimPolicy: Retain
       hostPath:
         path: "/mnt/data"
     ```